EssilorLuxottica: 2021 data breach

 May 2023 saw EssilorLuxottica confirm that it had suffered a data breach two years earlier in 2021; upon noticing the breach, the company immediately alerted the FBI and Italian law enforcement.
 A spokesperson for the company stated that the company was first aware of the data breach in November 2022, and the owner of the website Have I Been Pwned? stated that around 77 million accounts were released.

 Operations

 The company dominates the global eyewear market as the largest single player in that market.

 Retail

 EssilorLuxottica is the largest company in retail sales, owning many of the largest eyewear retail chains in the world.
-By number of locations, EssilorLuxottica's largest store chain is Sunglass Hut, with 3,239 locations as of 2020.
-Its second largest and third largest chains are Oticas Carol at 1,402 locations and LensCrafters with 1,094 locations respectively.
+By number of locations, EssilorLuxottica's largest store chain is Sunglass Hut, with 3,131 locations as of 2025.
+Its second largest and third largest chains are Óticas Carol with 1,425 locations and LensCrafters with 1,098 locations.
 Online, the company further owns Clearly, Eyebuydirect, FramesDirect.com, and online properties under its brand names such as Ray-Ban and Oakley.